DenverM80/API_Tester/README.md

 The dataclass representation of a Users's properties is in [models/models.py](models/models.py)

 ## TODO
-1. Wrap this project in a Docker container with alpine, python, and conda dependencies.
-2. Create instances of data classes using dicts to deserialize for known tests.
+1. Create instances of data classes using dicts to deserialize for known tests.
-3. Incorporate redis for a large DB cache to test performance.
+2. Incorporate redis for a large DB cache to test performance.